sridharramanujam/viz-khalifa/README.md

 # Viz Khalifa
-As first-quarter MSBA students at UC Davis, myself, @jacqui-ngo, and Sridhar decided that for our Data Visualization final project we wanted to use visualizations and a predictive model to examine our own music tastes and create a playlist all of us would enjoy.
+As first-quarter MSBA students at UC Davis, @beccadriever, @jacqui-ngo, and Sridhar decided that for our Data Visualization final project we wanted to use visualizations and a predictive model to examine our own music tastes and create a playlist all of us would enjoy.

 We got the data through the Spotify API (shoutout Spotify for allowing this kind of access!!)